Violinist Hilary Hahn has been called "America’s best classical musician", and tonight she brings all her world-class

 Jakub Hrusa is one of the Philharmonia's two newly announced Principal Conductors.
 Find out more here.

 6pm, pre-concert talk, FREE entry.

 BEETHOVEN Overture, Egmont

-The great Romantic composers did everything on a grand scale, and from the jubilant trumpets of Beethoven’s Egmont overture to the storm clouds that tower over Brahms’s Fourth and final symphony, this concert is filled with emotions at their most uninhibited.
-So it’s the perfect setting for the “bewitching” young violinist Esther Yoo.
+The great romantic composers did every-thing on a grand scale, and from the jubilant trumpets of Beethoven's Egmont overture to the storm clouds that tower over Brahm's fourth and final symphony, this concert is filled with emotions at their most uninhibited.
+So it's the perfect setting for the bewitching young violinist Esther Yoo.

 This concert is supported by Friends of the Philharmonia Orchestra.

 ROMEO & JULIET: Saturday 2 December

 Simon Trpceski piano